elnegrito007/open_graph_parser/README.md

-### This small package is not being activly maintained, as I'm currently not using it.
+## This small package is not being activly maintained, as I'm currently not using it.
+## There seems to be an [alternative](https://pub.dev/packages/metadata_fetch) created by [jg-l](https://github.com/jg-l), which I didn't test yet.
+Check it out and see whether it fulfills your needs.

 # Open Graph Parser